Skip to main content

 Notes:

-[1] Owner users can view member's API key names based on their permission scope.
-Organization owners can view all member's API key names organization-wide, while project owners can only view those within their permission range.
-Project members can only view their own personal key.
+[1] Owner or Admin users can view member's API key names based on their permission scope.
+Organization owners can view all member's API key names organization-wide, while project admins can only view those within their permission range.
+Project read-write or read-only can only view their own personal key.

 [2] Each user can reset only their own personal key.

-[3] The permission that a project owner can grant to a customized API key is subject to its own permission scope.
+[3] The permission that a project admin can grant to a customized API key is subject to its own permission scope.

 Create an API key